anay-208/next-copilot/README.md

 Install the extension from [https://github.com/apps/next-copilot](https://github.com/apps/next-copilot)

+**Note**: It might give inaccurate info.
+If it does, please create a issue to report it, and I'll see if I can just provide it more info to fix it.

 If this project has been helpful to you, please consider giving it a star! 🌟

 You can also support my work further by [sponsoring me!](https://github.com/sponsors/anay-208/) Your contributions will help me take on more open-source projects!

 # How It works